The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in New York, US

 Offers Telehealth

-Deana Bonno is a Neurologist in Rochester, New York.
-Dr. Bonno has been practicing medicine for over 17 years and is rated as an Advanced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-Her top areas of expertise are Seizures, Memory Loss, Partial Seizure, and Partial Familial Epilepsy.
+Deana Bonno is a Neurologist practicing medicine in Rochester, New York.
+She has been practicing medicine for over 17 years.
+Dr. Bonno is rated as an Advanced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Memory Loss, Partial Seizure, and Partial Familial Epilepsy.

 Advanced in Infant Epilepsy with Migrant Focal Crisis